taichi-dev/taichi/docs/profiler.rst

 Profiler
 ========

-Taichi's profiler can help you analyze the run-time cost of your program.
+Taichi's profiler can help you analyze the run-time cost of your program, i.e. performance.

 Currently there are three profiling systems in Taichi: